Union Concert Hall

-The Union Concert Hall is a fully equipped theatre in the North wing of the Beit Quadrangle at Imperial College London.
-Managed by the Concert Hall Users' Group with the support of Imperial College Union, it serves as the home venue for the Imperial College Dramatic Society and the Imperial College Union Cinema.
-Equipped with retractable raked seating, a two-story fly gallery and a comprehensive technical setup, the hall functions as a versatile space for performances and screenings.
-It is available for booking by Imperial College Union's clubs, societies and projects, and can also be hired by external clients.
+The Union Concert Hall is a concert hall in Beit Quadrangle of Imperial College, London, occupied by Imperial College Union.
+The room is part of the theatre installed within the building.
+It is home to Imperial College Union Cinema and the Imperial College Dramatic Society, and is a multi-purpose space used by clubs, societies and projects of Imperial College Union, and outside customers.

 Queen Heritage

 The British band Queen performed their first London gig in the UCH on 18 July 1970, Brian May having been a post-graduate student at Imperial College London.
 The PRS website quotes May as follows:

 The first proper gig we did was at Imperial College in the Union Hall.
 I remember it very distinctly because I’d seen all sorts of people playing in there.
 I’d been part of the Entertainment Committee and we booked a group every Saturday night in those days.
 People like Spooky Tooth and Steamhammer!
 We booked Jimi Hendrix too.
 So for us it was a dream come true to actually play on that stage.
 It used to get packed in there so it was a major stepping stone for us.